 Self-Employed Insurance Deduction Requirements

 When you're self-employed, the Internal Revenue Service allows you to write off qualifying medical insurance premiums.
 However, to qualify, the insurance plan must be created under your trade or business name.
 COBRA coverage continues your existing coverage under your previous employer's plan.
-Therefore, because you didn't create the policy under your self-employed business name, you can't include the premiums you pay as part of the self-employed medical insurance deduction.
+Therefore, because you didn't create the policy under your self-employed business name, you can't include the COBRA insurance premiums you pay as part of the self-employed medical insurance deduction.

 Starting Your Own Plan